dwbasta/EntraCustomExtensionCommunity/Entitlement Management/Templates/OIDC Consents.md

 ### Why Use an External Data Source?

-Using an external data source to correlate access packages to consent requirements provides several advantages:
+Access packages currently only supports a few types of access natively.
+Using an external data source to correlate access packages to a much larger set of object types.
+Below are the onjects that are supported natively:

-1. **Centralized Management**: Single source of truth for consent requirements
-2. **Easy Updates**: Change consent requirements without modifying code
-3. **Audit Trail**: Track changes to consent mappings over time
-4. **Flexibility**: Support complex consent scenarios with multiple conditions
-5. **Scalability**: Manage thousands of access packages efficiently
+1. **Groups**: M365 groups, Writeback groups, security groups, PIM enabled groups.
+2. **Enterprise Apps**: Provision roles based on the roles in side the enterprise apps
+3. **Entra roles - Preview**: Preview feature to automatically apply certain entra roles to users
+4. **Sharepoint Sites**: Provision direct access to a sharepoint site instead of at the group level
+5. **API Permissions - Preview**: For instance graph api permissions

+All ofther permission/entitlement might need a look up table to correlate the object to an access package.

 ### Data Source Options